awslabs/aws-sdk-swift/reference/0.x/AWSRoute53Resolver/Route53ResolverClient.md

 ### `associateResolverEndpointIpAddress(input:completion:)`

 Adds IP addresses to an inbound or an outbound Resolver endpoint.
 If you want to add more than one IP address, submit one AssociateResolverEndpointIpAddress request for each IP address.
-To remove an IP address from an endpoint, see
+To remove an IP address from an endpoint, see [DisassociateResolverEndpointIpAddress](https://docs.aws.amazon.com/Route53/latest/APIReference/API_route53resolver_DisassociateResolverEndpointIpAddress.html).
-<a href="https:​//docs.aws.amazon.com/Route53/latest/APIReference/API_route53resolver_DisassociateResolverEndpointIpAddress.html">DisassociateResolverEndpointIpAddress.

 ``` swift
 public func associateResolverEndpointIpAddress(input: AssociateResolverEndpointIpAddressInput, completion: @escaping (ClientRuntime.SdkResult<AssociateResolverEndpointIpAddressOutputResponse, AssociateResolverEndpointIpAddressOutputError>) -> Void)